lVoidi/Icon-ls/README.md

     cd
   </pre>

-  and then edit your shell config file for this, you can use vim, neovim, emacs, nano or any other
+  and then edit your shell config file.
+  For this, you can use vim, neovim, emacs, nano or any other

   <pre>
     # USE YOUR TEXT EDITOR HERE